-13. What do you mean by "co-management?"
+12. What is meant by "co-management"?

 There are several types of co-management between PCPs and specialists, as well as other interactions, as defined in the table below.

 Types of PCP/Specialist Clinical Interactions

 Pre-consultation exchange - Expedite/prioritize care, clarify need for a referral, answer a clinical question and facilitate the diagnostic evaluation of the patient prior to specialty assessment